 It’s important to manage a culturally diverse situation by balancing your own perspective against that of the other person’s point of view.
 This requires all the attributes listed above, just to achieve that balance.
 Doing so can lead to the ability to see the world through the viewpoint of someone from a different culture, which is one of the best strengths a global leader can have.
 It’s also critical for building and maintaining effective teams created with international employees.

 These are some of the skills needed to succeed as a global leader.
-Developing these skills is part of Florida Tech’s Master’s in Organizational Leadership online program.
+Developing these skills is part of Florida Tech’s Master of Arts in Organizational Leadership online program.
 Featuring courses such as Leadership in a Global Context and Leading Diverse Teams, this program provides the critical competencies needed to help you excel as a global leader.
 Learn more about the program here.